vsrinivas/fuchsia/docs/userboot.md

-# Magenta kernel to userspace bootstrapping (`userboot`)
+# Zircon kernel to userspace bootstrapping (`userboot`)

-Magenta has a microkernel style of design.
+Zircon has a microkernel style of design.
 A complexity for microkernel designs is how to bootstrap the initial userspace processes.
 Often this is accomplished by having the kernel implement minimal versions of filesystem reading and program loading just for the purpose of bootstrapping, even when those kernel facilities are never used after boot time.
-Magenta takes a different approach.
+Zircon takes a different approach.

 [TOC]